dglcinc/pivac/README.md

 ## Example 3: TED 5000 (The Energy Detective)
 The TED5000 is a power panel monitor that allows you to monitor energy consumption in your home by placing CTs (current transformers) on your main feed or subcircuits in your home's power panel.
 A small gateway attached to the CTs runs a web server that publishes a website accessible on your local network, that allows you to view a dashboard for current and historical data, charting, and also publishes XML-based data via HTTP GET.

-The gateway can be a little flaky and also it's a closed ecosystem, all about TED.
+The gateway can be a little flaky and also it's a closed ecosystem.
 You can't easily integrate it with anything else, except by using a couple of APIs it provides.
 One is a built in capability to publish historical data in one-minute intervals.
 Another is the "real time" HTTP URL that allows you to collect the current values of all the system parameters in a structured HTML document.

 I opted for using the "real time" interface, since that would allow me to control how often and where the data are reported.
 So my python script calls the real time interface URL, parses the response using the Python lxml parser, and prints the "PowerNow" values for the four possible MTUs (I have 3) to stdout as a JSON-formatted object.

 Others may be interested in more or different values from the real-time XML document.
 The script can easily be extended as desired.
+NOTE: TED5000 has been discontinued and is pretty much impossible to get, and mine is dying, so I'm switching to Emporia Vue 2.

 ## Example 4: Honeywell mytotalconnectcomfort.com
 This is a website targeted specifically at owners of Honeywell WiFi thermostats, or RedLink thermostats connected to a RedLink gateway.
 Honeywell does not make the data APIs for this site publicly available.
 There are APIs called by the site, but more header spoofing would be required to get the server to generate a valid request.
 The same information can be retrieved by screen-scraping the site, so I didn't bother to decode the API headers.

 This code makes a number of assumptions, so if your personal use is different, you'll have to tweak the scraping code, which uses [Mechanize](https://github.com/python-mechanize/mechanize).

 Some points to keep in mind:

 * You must have a login account on the site.
 * You must have at least one supported thermostat configuration.